The role of hearing healthcare in hospice

-Imagine being near the end of your life and not being able to connect with your loved ones or hear your doctor’s recommendations for your care.
-You would probably feel lonely, frightened and perhaps depressed.
-But the unfortunate reality is that thousands of hospice patients experiencing hearing loss are in this exact situation every day.
+Being near the end of your life and not being able to connect with your loved ones or hear your doctor’s recommendations for your care is a distressing thought.
+But the unfortunate reality is that hospice patients experiencing hearing loss are frequently in this exact situation.

-It’s a substantial problem - according to the Centers for Disease Control and Prevention 80 percent of Americans ages 85 and older have hearing loss to some degree.
+It’s a substantial problem—according to the Centers for Disease Control and Prevention, 80 percent of Americans ages 85 and older have hearing loss to some degree.
 In addition, many cancer patients can lose hearing due to chemotherapy or other ototoxic medications.
-All in all, more than 24,000 out of every 100,000 patients in hospice have hearing loss.
+All in all, about 1 in 4 patients in hospice have hearing loss.

 Being able to clearly hear and communicate wishes with caregivers and loved ones reduces the sense of loneliness and isolation that can often accompany a patient’s final days.
 It also gives a patient a sense of autonomy, which is important for emotional well-being.
 “Hospice care is based on [the patient’s] need and comfort,” said Deb Athans, a hospice social worker at Hospice of Cincinnati.
 “When you can’t communicate effectively, that is what is sacrificed.”

 There are important steps to ensure that a hospice patient can continue to be a part of the conversation and to improve the quality of care.
 The first step, however, is establishing if there is a hearing loss in the first place.
 And for that, the family first needs to communicate with the staff in order to make the patient’s needs known.
 Once the presence of hearing loss is established, here are a few tips to help caregivers and family members help their loved ones: